MeerModii/JavaNotes/README.md

 # Java Notes
-## Java Programming Language Notes
-These are notes from my Computer Science 113 & 114 Java course, and the contents covered in this PDFs are as follows:
+## These are notes from my Computer Science 113 & 114 Java course, and the contents covered in this PDFs are as follows:

 - Introduction to programming and Java programming language
 - Data and Expressions